Compassionate Support, Aggressive Litigation And Trial Representation For Your Injury Claim

 Losing a loved one to a workplace injury or occupational disease can have devastating consequences for a family.
 Not only do surviving families have to cope with the emotional loss caused by their loved one’s passing, but they must also learn how to financially adapt to the loss of their loved one’s income.
 That’s why the workers’ compensation system in Washington state offers eligible surviving family members with certain financial benefits.
 An attorney for death benefits in Tacoma from Smith Duran Law can fight to ensure your family gets the compensation you deserve.

-Reach out to Smith Duran Law for a free case evaluation to speak with a Tacoma-based lawyer for wrongful death cases in Washington state.
+Reach out to our firm for a free case evaluation to speak with a Tacoma-based lawyer for wrongful death cases in Washington state.
 We can help you learn more about your family’s rights to receive critical financial assistance after your loved one’s passing.
 Our lawyers are ready to tenaciously pursue justice for you and your family.

 Washington state’s workers’ compensation system affords financial benefits to the surviving spouse or dependents of a worker who passes away due to a work injury or an occupational disease.
 Death benefits for surviving family members of a worker deceased due to a work-related injury or illness include: